nightingale/nightingale.github.io/README.md

 Every goal tracked on your phone **provides real-time updates** to the journal which allows others, such as the clinical director to follow along the session and see the goals worked on in real-time

+### Permissions

+Members can have **full access** (read/track/write), **partial access** (read/track), or **read-only** (read)

+    * Full access is provided to members who will create the goals as well as track them
+    * Give partial access to members who are just tracking the data but not inputting the trackers and templates
+    * Read-only access is for members that would like to see the data being tracked of their loved ones but do not have capability to edit and track themselves.